AlexandraDivaKetchum/Cyberculture-and-Social-Justice-Directory/Cyberculture and Social Justice Directory.md

 [Link to Video](https://www.ted.com/talks/dr_seeta_pena_gangadharan_technologies_of_control_and_our_right_of_refusal)

-$lecture $video $TED $technology $surveillance $data
+$lecture $video $technology studies $surveillance $data

 # Decentering Technology in Discourse on Discrimination
 ## Seeta Peña Gangadharan and Jedrzej Niklas
 ### 2019

-Addresses the problem of algorithmic discrimination from a perspective that decentred the tech aspect and instead employs Nancy Fraser's theory of abnormal justice "which highlights interconnections between maldistribution of economic benefits, misrecognition of marginalized communities, and their misrepresentation in political processes."
+Addresses the problem of algorithmic discrimination from a perspective that decentrs the tech aspect and instead employs Nancy Fraser's theory of abnormal justice "which highlights interconnections between maldistribution of economic benefits, misrecognition of marginalized communities, and their misrepresentation in political processes."
 Uses 30 interviews with civil society representatives in Europe's human rights sector to clarify this idea of decentering.

 [Link to Free Text](http://eprints.lse.ac.uk/100227/)

-$journal $article $technology $discrimination $algorithm $politics
+$journal $article $technology studies $discrimination $algorithmic bias $social justice

 # Dirty Data, Bad Predictions: How Civil Rights Violations Impact Police Data, Predictive Poliving Systems, and Justice
 ## Rashida Richardson, Jason M. Schultz and Kate Crawford